JDP-Security/security-research-papers/2026-05-12-llamaindex-selfnuke-disclosure.md

   <a href="https://jdp-security.github.io/security-research-papers/" style="background: #2f3e56; color: #ffffff; padding: 6px 12px; border-radius: 4px; text-decoration: none; font-weight: 600; font-size: 0.9em; font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto, Helvetica, Arial, sans-serif; border: 1px solid #425573; transition: background 0.2s;" onmouseover="this.style.background='#3d5171'" onmouseout="this.style.background='#2f3e56'">⬅️ Back to Vulnerability Disclosures & Technical White Papers</a>
 </div>

 > **⚠️ SECURITY ADVISORY:** Organizations utilizing **LlamaIndex (`llama-index-core` v0.14.19 through v0.14.21+)** are operating with critical, unmitigated Arbitrary File Write vulnerabilities that enable Remote Code Execution (RCE) and Permanent Denial of Service (DoS).
-Despite this finding being initially classified by the vendor as "Not Applicable," forensic audit confirms an undocumented component removal occurred **in v0.14.20** (with an unrelated dependency bump in v0.14.21).
-However, this silent update merely removed the surface-level `dataset.py` utility module.
-It completely missed the **same class of unanchored path traversal vulnerability** residing deeper in the framework's core storage architecture, leaving `SimpleKVStore.persist()` unpatched.
+Despite this finding being initially classified by the vendor as "Not Applicable," forensic audit confirms an undocumented component removal occurred **in the source repository for v0.14.20** (with an unrelated dependency bump in v0.14.21).
+However, the published **PyPI package** `llama-index-core==0.14.20` was built **before** the deletion commit and **still ships `dataset.py`**.
+The actual removal from PyPI distributions does not occur until **v0.14.21**.
+This silent update also completely missed the **same class of unanchored path traversal vulnerability** residing deeper in the framework's core storage architecture, leaving `SimpleKVStore.persist()` unpatched.
 Because no formal CVE was issued, legacy and current deployments remain invisible to enterprise Software Composition Analysis (SCA) scanners (e.g., Snyk, Dependabot), creating a persistent supply chain risk.

 ---